AdobeDocs/experience-manager-cloud-manager.en/help/getting-started/configuring-branches.md

 ---
-title: Configuring Release Branches
+title: Configuring Branches
-seo-title: Configuring Release Branches
-description: Configure release branches in Git for AEM Cloud Manager
-seo-description: Follow this page to learn on how to configure your release branches in git.
-uuid: d12a8b85-b7fd-4b55-a05a-a0f874ce598c
-contentOwner: jsyal
-products: SG_EXPERIENCEMANAGER/CLOUDMANAGER
-topic-tags: getting-started
-discoiquuid: 53807ea6-9464-429d-9322-85c9f405dff6
-feature: Git Repositories
+description: Learn how to set up your first branch in git and how it is used by the CI/CD pipeline to deploy your application code.
 exl-id: ff2ae28f-902e-4fb2-aeb1-3636cb5cd9bb
 ---

-# Configuring Release Branches {#configuring-release-branches}
+# Configuring Branches {#configuring-branches}

+Learn how to set up your first branch in git and how it is used by the CI/CD pipeline to deploy your application code.

 ## Setting Up Your First Branch in Git {#setting-up-your-first-branch-in-git}

-A single, initially empty, **Git Repository** is provisioned for each program on-boarded in Cloud Manager.
-This repository can contain as many (or as few) branches as your development process follows, but there must be at least one branch which is used by the CI/CD pipeline to deploy application code to stage and production.
-The best practice is to use `master` as the name of this branch.
-Conveniently, this is the default behavior of Git clients when setting up new projects.
+A single, initially empty, git repository [is provisioned](/help/requirements/environment-provisioning.md) for each program onboarded in Cloud Manager.
+This repository can contain as many branches as your development process requires, but there must be at least one branch which is used by the CI/CD pipeline to deploy application code to stage and production.
+The best practice is to use `main` as the name of this branch.
+Conveniently, this is the default behavior of git clients when setting up new projects.

-For example, when setting up a new project, you will run a set of commands like this:
+For example, when setting up a new project, you will run a set of commands similar to the following.

 ```shell
 $ git init